Enraged-Rabbit-Community/ERCF_v2/User_Mods/kieraneglin/Thumper-Blocks/README.md

 - 1.75mm thinner per-block than the Thicker model
 - Does not remove a block when using ERCF v1 hardware
 - Does not conform to the ERCF v2 spec - the filament bypass and some accessories will not fit
-- **Use this if you're on ERCF v1 hardware and you don't want to lose a filament block**
+- **Use this if you're on ERCF v1 hardware and you don't want to lose a filament block BUT you don't mind potentially losing compatibility with ERCFv2 accessories**

 ## BOM